Paralympics Day 11: Final day of action in Rio

 Medley of marathons

-The women's T54 race -- for athletes in a wheelchair -- was hotly contested, with the first seven athletes finishing within three seconds of each other.
+The women's T54 race -- for athletes in a wheelchair -- ended in a photo finish, with the first seven athletes crossing the line within three seconds of each other.

 The USA's Tatyana McFadden missed out her fifth gold at Rio by a fraction of a second, clocking the same time -- 1:38.44 -- as winner Lihong Zou of China.